joernio/joernti-codetidal5/README.md

 ## Slice Dataset
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8321614.svg)](https://doi.org/10.5281/zenodo.8321614)

-We also publish a dataset of object usage slices for ~300k open source programs, obtained with [Joern Slice](https://github.com/joernio/joern/blob/master/joern-cli/JOERN_SLICE.md).
+We also publish a dataset of object usage slices for ~300k TypeScript programs, extracted with [Joern Slice](https://github.com/joernio/joern/blob/master/joern-cli/JOERN_SLICE.md).
+The slices have been obtained from open source programs in the [The Stack](https://huggingface.co/datasets/bigcode/the-stack) dataset.

+An example can be found in [`./testcode/test_slice`](testcode/test_slice).

 ## Citation
 If you use JoernTI / CodeTIDAL5 in your research or wish to refer to the baseline results, we kindly ask you to cite us: